 CND 01 03 2014

-CND are Mr Donnelly's initials, by a delightful twist of irony he shares them with the well-known Anti-Nuclear-weapon campaign.
-The date, 1st March 2014, is key to understanding this memo.
+CND are Mr Donnelly's initials; by a delightful twist of irony, he shares them with a well-known campaign against nuclear weapons.
+The document date, 1 March 2014, is key to understanding this memo.
 Events preceding this policy advice included:

 - In November 2013 Ukraine's president, Viktor Yanukovych, after months of prevarication as he faced a choice between closer integration with the EU and a generous loan from Russia and a plan to head towards a "Eurasian Union", finally chose the Russian option.